tywin1104/mc-gatekeeper/README.md

 - Real-time confirmation and notification emails to users for application status update
 - One-click processing workflow for Ops to deny/approve user applications
 - Automatic grant whitelist for approved users on the server via RCON
-- Management and monitoring dashboard for the server owner
+- Real-time management and monitoring dashboard for the server owner
 - Rich configuration and customization options (see below)
-- Multi-language support with builtin Chinese translation
+- Multi-language support

 On top of these, it is implemented with security(encryotion; private endpoints token-based authentication) and fault-torlance(retry operations; message queue connection recovery mechaism) in mind.